 That escape was set for April 15, the Saturday before Easter.
 However, on Friday, a heavy storm blew, dragging the ship’s anchors and she was unfit to sail in the morning.
 The operation was postponed until Easter Monday.

 Breslin and Desmond had worked out the details of the plan with precision – even down to which horses were to be rented for the escape.
 Sunday night, the local hosteler told them the horses he had promised for Saturday were already committed to someone else on Monday.
 At first, the conspirators were crushed by the news, but they took heart when they learned the reason why the horses would not be available.

 The annual regatta of the Perth Yacht and Boat Club, now known as the Royal Perth Yacht Club, was to be held on Monday, and the best horses in Fremantle had been previously assigned to local officials for the journey to the regatta.
 Breslin and Desmond could not expect speedy horse flesh for the race to Rockingham, but they had the consolation of knowing that local government officials would not be in the race at all.

-The exhausted, perspiring horses, near collapse at the end of the two-hour and 20 minute gallop, were quickly abandoned by the conspirators who rushed to the water’s edge where Anthony and his crew were waiting to spirit them away.
-All to soon to learn that the waters of the Indian Ocean where as formidable a jailer as had been the land of Western Australia.
+The exhausted, perspiring horses, near collapse at the end of the two-hour and 20-minute gallop, were quickly abandoned by the conspirators who rushed to the water’s edge where Anthony and his crew were waiting to spirit them away.
+All too soon to learn that the waters of the Indian Ocean were as formidable a jailer as had been the land of Western Australia.

 A sudden fierce wind snapped the mast and the best they could do was to hoist the jib on an oar and steer a course that was their best estimate of the direction of Catalpa.